monkzzz/Game-And-Watch-Simple-Menu/README.md

 # Game-And-Watch-Simple-Menu
 Simple Bash Menu to hack the Game and Watch

-:exclamation: This is a work in progress, some errors can and will happen :exclamation:
+:exclamation: This is a work in progress, some errors can and may happen :exclamation:

 # What is this?
 A simple menu done in Bash to be used in Unix, so that is easier to backup, flash or reflash the New Game and Watch.